Lopson/first-snow/README.md

 * This fork is a derivative work of First Snow.
 * This is not an official release of First Snow by Salty Salty Studios.

+I've done my best to comply with the license laid out in the original code base.
+If you think I've handled this part incorrectly, please open an Issue in this repository and I'll do my best to address it promptly.

 ## Requirements

 * A PC running either: